 * If the chili has gotten too thick, I add a few splashes of chicken broth to get it to the right consistency.

-We love serving this with some easy cheesy cornbread muffins or with my Parmesan herb drop biscuits to dip and dunk into the chili.
+We love serving this with some easy cheesy cornbread muffins or with my cheddar garlic drop biscuits or Parmesan herb drop biscuits to dip and dunk into the chili.
+I also want to try making homemade garlic knots.
 (Otherwise though, this turkey chili is gluten-free and low-carb. 👍)